Families of relatively exact Lagrangians, free loop spaces and generalised homology: Monodromy in the looped case

-is naturally a compact smooth manifold with boundary $L \sqcup \sQ$.
-This uses in an important way the fact that there is only one type of disk breaking.
+The proof of gluing in \cite{EkholmIvan} shows that there is a diffeomorphism $\sQ \cong \sP_{l+1}$ for sufficiently large $l$, so $\sW$ can be viewed as a bordism from $L$ to $\sQ$.
+Here we take $\sP_{l+1}$ and $\sW$ as in Section \ref{Moduli Section}. \cite{EkholmIvan} uses in an important way the fact that there is no disc bubbling (which follows from relative exactness of $L$).
 The vertical tangent bundle of this cobordism restricted to $\sQ$ is then naturally isomorphic to

-Therefore an $R$-orientation of $\Ind$ induces an $R$-orientation of $T\sQ$.
+\begin{RR} $\Ind\, r^* C^* \left(TM, T^v \tilde{L}_{\psi^1}\right)$ is isomorphic to the index bundle $\Ind$ constructed in Section \ref{Orienty Subsection}.
+For the purposes of brevity we will therefore refer to it as $\Ind$ for the rest of Section \ref{Looped Section}. \end{RR} Therefore an $R$-orientation of $\Ind$ induces an $R$-orientation of $T\sQ$.
 By construction, $T\sM$ and $T\sN$ are naturally stably isomorphic to